 Santosh: Ironically, Sunita and I were in the same batch when we were studying.
 But at that time, we did not speak to each other.
 It was later when I came to the institute to collect my degree of course completion that I saw her again on the campus.
 Even she was looking for a job back then, just like me.
 That I guess, struck a chord between us.

 We started chatting that day and felt a connection with each other.
 She was the first woman I had ever spoken to in my life, and yet, there was no difficulty or hesitation in expressing myself.
 She did not judge based on my weaknesses.
 She is my support system.

 Coming from the same sewing and tailoring background, we share common passion and interests – that makes us easier to remain respectful towards each other without unwarranted assumptions and judgments.

 Looking back, I now thank my stars for not giving me a job as that’s how I got to meet the special lady.

-SG: Superb, and how did you get here, at Soulful Collection?
+SG: Superb, and how did you get here, at Rustic Town Collection?